 Bluehost is a very popular, and much cheaper alternative to Media Temple for hosting your single blog.
 It has a lot of attractive features, and a monthly plan starts as low as $2.95, which is a heck of a deal.
 If you're just starting out, you should definitely give them a look.
 Lots of top bloggers use them, and they have plans you can grow into as your needs expand.

 Convert Kit, to our mind, is the email marketing program with all the features you'll need to acquire, serve, and, if that's your thing, sell to readers.
 The composition, reporting, segmenting, landing page templates, and sending tools are easy to use and understand.
 And they have unsurpassed service.
 We had a delivery problem with one email address and they worked with us individually to solve it, even though we're a very small client for them.
 That's the sort of service that makes for life long customers.
+BTW, they've now instituted a free trial period.
+Check them out.

 N.B.
 Here is info on how to whitelist emails.
 You might want to pass this link on to your subscribers.